 4. Write the thesis, body and the conclusion

 Develop a thesis statement that reveals the nature of the argumentative ideas and their relation to each other.
-Can someone
+Can someone do my assignment

 In the body, address both halves of the comparison in each paragraph.
 It helps keep the essay's momentum and will help you pay equal attention to each half.